oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ### <a name="RecursiveHierarchy" href="#RecursiveHierarchy">5.5.2 Recursive Hierarchy</a>

 A recursive hierarchy is defined on a collection of entities by
 - determining which entities are part of the hierarchy and giving every such entity a single primitive non-null value that uniquely identifies it within the hierarchy.
-These entities are called _nodes_, and
+These entities are called _nodes_, and the primitive value is called the _node identifier_, and
 - associating with every node zero or more nodes from the same collection, called its _parent nodes_.

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` MUST be a path with single-valued segments ending in a primitive property.
-This property holds the node identifier of the node in the hierarchy.
-Its value if the entity is not in the hierarchy is arbitrary.
+This property holds the node identifier of an entity that is a node in the hierarchy.
 - The `ParentNavigationProperty` MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
-It navigates from a node to its parent nodes.
-Its value if the entity is not in the hierarchy is arbitrary.
+It navigates from an entity that is a node in the hierarchy to its parent nodes.

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).
 The same entity can serve as nodes in different recursive hierarchies, given different qualifiers.